takalkartejas/learning_docker/README.md

    1. The old container does not get deleted after stopping, we can do 'docker start <containername/id>' to start the container
    2. The container will automatically get a random name everytime unless you specify it
-   3. We can delete all containers at once :- refer cmd 14
+   3. We can delete all containers at once :- refer cmd 2.8 and 2.9
-   4.  we can delete containers forcefully if they are running or some other issue shows up :1 refer cmd 18
+   4.  we can delete containers forcefully if they are running or some other issue shows up refer cmd 2.7
-   5. We can name a container while starting using:- refer cmd 15
+   5. We can name a container while starting using cmd 10
    6. We write a big command using all the things mentioned earlier as - docker run --name website -d -p 3000:80 -p 8080:80 nginx:latest :-
        * '-d' for detached mode
        * '-p' for port